NLP-Studies-Group/NLP-Studies/README.md

 # NLP-Studies

-This repository contains experiments on **linguistic analogies** using vector operations on word embeddings.
+This our repository that contains experiments on **linguistic analogies** using vector operations on word embeddings.
 The goal is to evaluate the performance of two different strategies:

 **Most Similar (MS)**